|Most of you are familiar with the coolant in your lasers --3M

 tube, some of the FC-770 fluid gets spilled and is lost.
 Most of

-you need 'a little' to 'top off' the reservoir, sometimes less than
+you need 'a little' to fill the laser tube or 'top off' the reservoir, sometimes less than

 'a cup full'.